 Online Reference Sources

-Journal and magazine articles usually provide the most current information on a topic.
+Articles from periodicals (newspapers, magazines, and academic journals) usually provide the most current information on a topic.
 Journal articles are more scholarly while magazine articles tend to be shorter and more general.
 Newspaper articles are the most current of the three periodical sources and another good source of information.